cockroachdb/docs/v19.2/authorization.md

 By default, a new user belongs to the `public` role and has no privileges other than those assigned to the `public` role.
 For more information, see [Public role](#public-role).
 {{site.data.alerts.end}}

-### `root` user
+### `root` user'
 The `root` user is created by default for each cluster.
 The `root` user is assigned to the [`admin` role](#admin-role) and has all privileges across the cluster.

 ## Roles

 {{site.data.alerts.callout_info}}
-Role-based access management is an enterprise feature.
+[`CREATE ROLE`](create-role.html) is an enterprise feature.
 To request a 30-day trial license, see [Get CockroachDB](https://www.cockroachlabs.com/get-cockroachdb/).
 {{site.data.alerts.end}}

-Roles enable you to group users and other roles and grant or revoke privileges to the group as a whole.
+A role is a group of users for which you can grant or revoke privileges as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.

 {{site.data.alerts.callout_info}}
-PostgreSQL uses the term "role" to mean either a database users or a group of database users.
+PostgreSQL uses the term "role" to mean either a database user or a group of database users.
 CockroachDB, however, uses the term "user" to mean an individual database user and "role" to mean a group of database users.
 {{site.data.alerts.end}}

 ### Create and manage roles